ome/ngff/rfc/1/index.md

 This description of the RFC process will refer frequently to the [visual diagram][dia] Readers may want to familiar themselves with it at this point.
 Identifiers such as "D1", "R2", "S3", refer to steps in that diagram.

+### Legend

+Notes regarding specific requirements are called out throughout the text with the following symbols:

+> * 🕑 The clock symbol specifies definitive wait times within the process.
+> * 📂 The folder symbol specifies requirements on additions to the repository,
+>   for example an implementation or failing test.

 ### Phases